ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 Select a location to save your project and click _Create_.
 We will work on the files contained the _Fishes_ folder.

 By default, the project has a View Controller.
-I want to show the data from the REST API as a list, so will use a `Table View Controller` instead.
+We want to show the data from the REST API as a list, so will use a `Table View Controller` instead.
 Create a new set of Objective-C files (_File > New > File > iOS Source > Cocoa Touch Class_).
 - **Class**: `TableViewController`
 - **Subclass of**: `UITableViewController`
 - We do not need a XIB file